 For more strength and balance exercises visit our health library here.

-If you or a loved one is suffering from a stiff, painful knee or hip that is interfering with your daily activities, learn how the Joint Replacement Center at Washington Adventist Hospital and Shady Grove Adventist Hospital can help.
+If you or a loved one is suffering from a stiff, painful knee or hip that is interfering with your daily activities, learn how the Joint Replacement Center at Washington Adventist Hospital and Adventist HealthCare Shady Grove Medical Center can help.